blazegit/blazegit.github.io/_posts/2022-05-27-LazyAdmin.md

 rice:randompass
 ```

-we have permissions to execute a file in itguy's home directory
+we have permission to execute a file in itguy's home directory

 ```
 (ALL) NOPASSWD: /usr/bin/perl /home/itguy/backup.pl